-(e) A faculty member who is entitled to written notice of nonreappointment in accordance with the provisions of Section 12.2 who receives written notice that the faculty member will not be offered further appointment shall be entitled, upon written request within twenty (20) days following receipt of such notice, to a written statement of the basis for the decision not to reappoint.
+- (e) A faculty member who is entitled to written notice of non-reappointment in accordance with the provisions of Section 12.2 who receives written notice that the faculty member will not be offered further appointment shall be entitled, upon written request within twenty (20) days following receipt of such notice, to a written statement of the basis for the decision not to reappoint.
 Thereafter, the President or representative shall provide such statement within twenty (20) days following receipt of such request.
-All such notices and statements are to be sent by certified mail, return receipt requested, or delivered in person to the faculty member with written documentation of receipt obtained.

-12.3 Grievability.
-A faculty member who receives written notice of nonreappointment may, according to Article 20, contest the decision because of an alleged violation of a specific term of the Agreement or because of an alleged violation of the faculty member's constitutional rights.
+All such notices and statements are to be sent by certified mail, return receipt requested, or delivered in person to the faculty member with written documentation of receipt obtained. - 12.3 Grievability.
+A faculty member who receives written notice of non-reappointment may, according to Article 20, contest the decision because of an alleged violation of a specific term of the Agreement or because of an alleged violation of the faculty member's constitutional rights.
 Such grievances must be filed within thirty (30) days of receipt of the statement of the basis for the decision not to reappoint pursuant to Section 12.2(e) or receipt of the notice of non-reappointment if no statement is requested.

-12.4 Non-Reappointment Considerations.
-If the decision not to reappoint was based solely upon adverse financial circumstances, reallocation of resources, reorganization of degree or curriculum offerings or requirements, reorganization of academic or administrative structures, programs, or functions, and/or curtailment or abolition of one or more programs or functions, the University shall take the following actions:

-(a) Make a reasonable effort to locate appropriate alternative or equivalent employment first within the University; and reappointment, should an opportunity for such re-employment arise.
+- 12.4 Non-Reappointment Considerations.
+If the decision not to reappoint was based solely upon adverse financial circumstances, reallocation of resources, reorganization of degree or curriculum offerings or requirements, reorganization of academic or administrative structures, programs, or functions, and/or curtailment or abolition of one or more programs or functions, the University shall take the following actions: - (a) Make a reasonable effort to locate appropriate alternative or equivalent employment first within the University; and - (b) Offer such faculty member, who is not otherwise employed in an equivalent full-time position, re-employment in the same or similar position at the University for a period of two years following the initial notice of non-reappointment, should an opportunity for such re-employment arise.
 For this purpose, it shall be the faculty member's responsibility to keep the University advised of the faculty member's current address.
 Any offer of re-employment pursuant to this section must be accepted within fifteen (15) days after the date of the offer, such acceptance to take effect not later than the beginning of the semester immediately following the date the offer was made.
-In the event such offer of re-employment is not accepted, the faculty member shall receive no further consideration pursuant to this Article.
+In the event such offer of re-employment is not accepted, the faculty member shall receive no further consideration pursuant to this Article. - 12.5 Resignation.
+A faculty member who wishes to resign has the professional obligation, when possible, to provide the University with at least one semester's notice.
+Upon resignation, all consideration for tenure and reappointment shall cease. - 12.6 Notice Document.
+Notice of appointment and non-reappointment shall not be contained in the same document.